9 Tools to Learn Keyboarding in 2026 (Free, No Account, DYS)

 Ratatype.
 Work the positioning of hands on the keyboard

-Ratatype offers a good twenty lessons for Learn how to properly position your hands on a keyboard and then type fast and well.
+Ratatype offers about twenty lessons for learn how to position your hands properly, then to chain the strikes with regularity.
 The graphic atmosphere in a superhero way should appeal to the youngest.
-The tool invites you to start with a free typing test to measure your speed and accuracy on the keyboard.
+A free speed test allows you to be on site as soon as you arrive.

 Agile Fingers.
 Tap on the keyboard quickly and accurately

-Agile Fingers keeps its promises if it is persevered in its efforts to follow the exercises proposed by the application.
+Agile Fingers keeps its promises if it is persevered in its efforts.
 Agile fingers through exercises, games and challenges to inspire you to improve.
 The online application, AgileFingers, is a course that allows you to set speed and accuracy goals by teaching yourself the typing technique every day through exercises, lessons and games.

 Tap’Touche.
 A complete method to develop a solid typing technique

-Tap’Touche’s smart algorithm analyses the user’s performance and offers them targeted improvement activities on their weak points.
+The programme includes nearly 100 progressive exercises, regular tests, and an algorithm that analyses the user’s performance to offer targeted activities on their weak points.

-Tap’Touche is available on Windows, Chromebook, Mac and iPad.
-A school edition with account management features is also offered to teachers.
+Tap’Touche is compatible with Windows, Chromebook, Mac and iPad.
+A school edition with account management features is offered to teachers, with detailed follow-up of students.
+For the subscription, count around 30 Euros per year.

 Easy typist.
 One of the best applications for learning to write on the keyboard